austonj/BenchRestClient/README.md

 for parsing a single HTTP request and response.
 I implemented this with Java Future and Callable framework.
 However, I encountered synchronization issues.
 I was receiving in consistent run results.
 After an hour of debugging, I decided the effort was not worth the performance gain.
-The code attempt can be seen on the _"supportThreads"_ branch.
+The code attempt can be seen on the _supportThreads_ branch.
 ### Transaction cache
 I considered that in the case of large number of transactions, it's not wise to hold everything in memory.
 A cyclical cache of a size determined at run time (scale based on